Fort Crowder: Final disposition

 With the end of the North American Rockwell contract, the remaining federal government holdings were transferred to the General Services Administration as surplus property for interim management and eventual disposal.
 In the mid-1980s, the remaining parcels of the former post were transferred to the Missouri Department of Conservation for wildlife management and outdoor recreation, the Neosho R-5 public school district for agriculture instructional farm, and the Missouri National Guard to operate a military training facility under license from the U.S. Army Corps of Engineers on 4358.09 acre.
 The remainder of the land was given to various public and private entities which uses now include a municipal airport, industrial parks, industrial waste treatment facility operations, regional landfill, underground fuel storage, burn pits and lagoons.

 Environmental issues

 Groundwater and soil contamination has been identified in various areas of the base's original property boundaries.
 Trichloroethylene contamination in soils and groundwater has been documented at the site and may include off-site contamination in a number of private wells.
 Waste material generated from the former Fort include aviation and vehicular fuels, oils, greases, metals, paints and solvents.

+This area is a Superfund site.